 - Australian Made in a state-of-the-art Opal Australian Paper facility in Victoria.
 Your choice is supporting the Australian economy, providing local green manufacturing jobs and offsetting the environmental costs of importing paper from overseas.

 - Saves resources: recycled paper uses less energy and less water in the production process and keeps paper as a natural resource in circulation for as long as possible

 - Bright White environmentally friendly paper.
 Your choice means you get high quality printing with great environmental performance.

 - Extending your environmental impact by supporting our other environmental campaigns such as National Recycling Week and National Tree Day.

 Some people carry outdated ideas about the quality of recycled office paper.
-With Australian Paper’s state-of-the-art facility these ideas can be put to rest.
+With Opal Australian Paper’s state-of-the-art facility these ideas can be put to rest.
 Planet Ark Paper has the same whiteness and brightness as other high-quality office papers and performs equally on dust tests.